maxwell3025/CS589-project/william/credit_approval_results.md

 ![Random Forest by Gini: Credit Approval](./img/rf_credit_approval_adj_gini.png)

 Both entropy and the Gini index offer very similar performances.
 They all start with low accuracy, precision, recall, and F1  for low `ntrees` counts.
 This is expected, as a random forest relies on collecting the wisdom of weak learners.
 Each decision tree offers better than random performance, but it is far from stellar.
 As `ntrees` reaches 40, performance is significantly improved, with accuracy 0.841 and F1 0.840.
-The model continues to improve, synergizing the knowledges of more decision trees, until ntrees around 125.
-This is the point all metrics peak together, with accuracy 0.857, precision 0.865, recall 0.850, and F1 0.854.
+The model continues to improve, synergizing the knowledges of more decision trees, until `ntrees` is around 125.
+This is the point where all metrics peak together, with accuracy 0.857, precision 0.865, recall 0.850, and F1 0.854.
 Then the performance more or less is flat.
-This is the point of diminishing return for more computing.
+This is the point of diminishing returns for more computing.

 The chart by the Gini index is similar with small variations.
 This confirmation is welcome in our analysis.

 Since the performance is stable and very flat from `ntrees` 100 to 300, we would pick the peak performance near the low end `ntrees = 125` as the optimal hyperparameter for the random forest algorithm for highest performance.

-## 3. NN
+### 3. NN

-We should caution against overfitting with deep and dense neural network.
+We should caution against overfitting with deep and dense neural networks.
 We only have 584 data samples.
-Considering there are 46 features in the data after one-hot encoding, if the first layer has 16 neurons, it takes $46 x 16 = 736$ parameters, which is more than our data points.
+Considering there are 46 features in the data after one-hot encoding, if the first layer has 16 neurons, it takes $46 x 16 = 736$ parameters, which is more than the number of our data points.

 ```
 $ python nn.py --help